chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

    :name: left_wing

-2. We repeat the same operation for the right wing and add a union of the and right wing.
+2. We repeat the same operation for the right wing and add a union of the left and right wing.

 .. code-block:: text

     shapes
     0; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:0.25 # Full left wing
-    1; hyper rectangle; 5:5:5;0:-5:0 ; 0:0:0 # Cube to trim of the right side of the left wing 2; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:-0.25 # Full right wing
+    1; hyper rectangle; 5:5:5;0:-5:0 ; 0:0:0 # Cube to trim off the right side of the left wing 2; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:-0.25 # Full right wing
-    3; hyper rectangle; 5:5:5;0:5:0 ; 0:0:0 # Cube to trim of the left side of the right wing operations
+    3; hyper rectangle; 5:5:5;0:5:0 ; 0:0:0 # Cube to trim off the left side of the right wing operations
-    30; difference  ; 1:0 # Trim of the left wing
+    30; difference  ; 1:0 # Trim off the left wing
-    31; difference  ; 3:2 # Trim of the right wing
+    31; difference  ; 3:2 # Trim off the right wing
-    32; union       ; 30:31 # Combined the two wings
+    32; union       ; 30:31 # Combine the two wings

 This step gives us the first wing of the plane.